undyau/meos-oz/code/installer/readme.txt

+  23 May 2020 3.7.1188.0
+- Merge with MeOS 3.7.1188_RC2
+- Allow late entries to be imported from Eventor without overwriting details for competitors already loaded from Eventor.
+- Use MeOS hire stick logic, remove MEOS-OZ custom code.
+- Make hire sticks persist.

   6 November 2019 3.6.1089.6
 - Turn SSS result upload facility into general upload facility to use, click on the button Upload Results.